arlac77/local-repository-provider/README.md

 ### entry

-Search for patch in the branch
+Search for path in the branch

 #### Parameters